GAsNA/KFS-1/README.md

 # KFS-1

 Discover the world of "Kernel Programming" and learn how to create your very own Kernel from scratch.
+This project is the first in a serie of 10 projects, introducing into the Kernel world.
+This first project is a very basic kernel with some features.
+Is based on a i386 (x86) architecture.

 **Options**:
 - [x] Color support